 This Blog Includes:

-Understanding Message Writing
+- Message Writing Format

-What is the Format of Message Writing?
+What is Message Writing?

 Since message writing is an essential part of the writing section in English exams, students are advised to follow a uniform format.
 Otherwise, you can lose marks for wrong formatting.
 Let’s take a quick view of the generic format for message writing in schools: